-The Company owns 2,939,465 shares of common stock of Realty Finance Corporation, formerly CBRE Realty Finance, Inc., a commercial real estate specialty finance company, which it purchased in 2007 for \$16.7 million, and which had a fair value of \$0.2 million at December 31, 2011 and 2010.
-As of December 31, 2011 and 2010, a netunrealized gain of \$0.1 million was recorded in accumulated other comprehensive loss related to these securities.
+The Company owns 2,939,465 shares of common stock of Realty Finance Corporation, formerly CBRE Realty Finance, Inc., a commercial real estate specialty finance company, which it purchased in 2007 for \$16.7 million, and which had a fair value of \$0.4 million at December 31, 2012.
+As of December 31, 2012, a net unrealized gain of \$0.3 million was recorded in accumulated other comprehensive loss related to these securities.

-The Company owns a CDO bond security, purchased at a discount in 2008 for \$7.5 million, which bears interest at a spread of 30 basis points over LIBOR, has a stated maturity of 40.3 years, but has an estimated remaining life of 4.3 years based on the maturities of the underlying assets.
-As of the second quarter of 2010, the Company is no longer accreting income on the security which had \$2.0 million of original discount and a fair value of \$2.0 million at December 31, 2011.
-As of December 31, 2011, an unrealized gain of \$1.0 million was recorded in accumulated other comprehensive loss related to this security.
+The Company owns a CDO bond security, purchased at a discount in 2008 for \$7.5 million, which bears interest at a spread of 30 basis points over LIBOR, has a stated maturity of 39.3 years, but has an estimated remaining life of 3.3 years based on the maturities of the underlying assets.
+As of the second quarter of 2010, the Company is no longer accreting income on this security which had \$2.0 million of original discount and a fair value of \$1.1 million at December 31, 2012.
+As of December 31, 2012, an unrealized gain of \$0.1 million was recorded in accumulated other comprehensive loss related to this security.

 The Company owns a CMBS investment, purchased at a premium in 2010 for \$2.1 million, which is collateralized by a portfolio of hotel properties.
-The Company currently has two mezzanine loans with a total carrying value before loan loss reserves of \$30.0 million related to this portfolio.
-The CMBS investment bears interest at a spread of 89 basis points over LIBOR, has a stated maturity of 8.5 years, but has an estimated life of six months based on the extended maturity of the underlying asset and a fair value of \$2.1 million at December 31, 2011.
+The Company had two fully reserved mezzanine loans with a total carrying value before loan loss reserves of \$30.0 million related to this portfolio which were charged off in the fourth quarter of 2012.
+The CMBS investment bears interest at a spread of 89 basis points over LIBOR, has a stated maturity of 7.5 years, but has an estimated life of 1.5 years based on the extended maturity of the underlying asset and a fair value of \$2.1 million at December 31, 2012.